Skip to content

 In Light of World Braille Day 2019

-… means of consuming literature, learning, and communicating, braille has remained the biggest game changer in the history … resolution designating January 4 of every year as World Braille Day.
-As a braille user myself, I can say firsthand that those tiny …
+… In Light of World Braille Day 2019 Kirk Adams As a means of consuming literature, learning, and communicating, braille has remained the biggest game changer in the history … resolution designating January 4 of every year as World Braille Day.
+As a braille user myself, I can say firsthand …

 Kirk Adams